ykadowak/zerologlint/README.md

         )

     // 3.
 Reassignment case
-    logger := log.Info() // "missing to dispatch with Msg or Send function. nothing will be logged" if err != nil {
+    logger := log.Info() // "must be dispatched by Msg or Send method" if err != nil {
-        logger = log.Error() // "missing to dispatch with Msg or Send function. nothing will be logged" }
+        logger = log.Error() // "must be dispatched by Msg or Send method" }
     logger.Str("foo", "bar")
 }